-Learni Relevant modules C4.1.
+Learni Learning Outcomes Relevant module C4.1.
 Recognise the uses of technology in the built environment.
-CON4TE1 CON4TE2 C4.2.
+CON4TE1 INT4BE1 INT4BE2 C4.2.
 Illustrate an understanding of the development and use of digital skills.
-TEC4DIG CON4TE1 CON4TE2 C4.3.
+INT4BE1 INT4BE2 C4.3.
 Understand areas of legislation which affect the built environment.
-LAW4RFW LAW4LST
+INT4SUS LAW4RBE PRO4BPR VAL4INT